-“I thought the back pain would go away on its own”
+“I thought it would go away on its own”

-You have been dealing with back pain for some time.
-This may be your first bout of pain, or it might be your 100th.
+I should really get a sign at the front desk with this quote.
+Unfortuantely, many times the pain doesnst 'go away' on its own.
+Maybe you have been dealing with back pain for some time.
+This may be your first bout of back pain, or it might be your 100th.
 Maybe it has lasted a day, a month, or even years.

-If you are suffering from back pain, I recommend that you seek out an expert that can help guide you to the best treatment options and self-care strategies available.
-Trying to overcome the pain even with help can quickly become overwhelming.
+If you are suffering from back pain, I recommend that you seek out an expert that can help guide you to the best treatment options and self-care strategies available to overcome your back pain today.
+Trying to overcome back pain even with help can quickly become overwhelming.
 One ‘expert’ tells you to stretch, another says not to bend, and another person says you need an injection, surgery, or take medication.

 Unfortunately, there is no ‘one’ pill, drug, stretch, therapy or exercise that can solve all types of back pain.
-If there were, it would not be one of the leading causes of disability world wide.
-The reason is because the body is very complex.
+If there were, back pain would not be one of the leading causes of disability world wide.
+The reason is that back pain is complex

-There are so many different possible causes, and possible diagnosis.
+There are so many different possible causes of back pain, and different diagnosis.

 Here is a small list of potential back pain diagnosis: